 - Coat the cooker with nonstick spray.

 - Place the beef in the bottom of your slow cooker.

 - Stir together the satay sauce, coconut milk and soy sauce and pour over the meat.
 Flip the meat over a couple of times to coat it with the sauce.

 - Add the baby carrots and sliced red bell pepper.
 Cover and cook on LOW until the meat is fork tender, 6 to 8 hours.

-- Break up the meat into small pieces.
+- Break up the meat into small pieces before serving.

-If you liked Slow Cooker Thai Beef you might also like:
+If you like Slow Cooked Thai Beef you might also like: